- About the project

 Would the turbines be decommissioned when the project is finished?

-At this early stage, we anticipate that the offshore structures such as the turbines would be removed.
+At this early stage, we anticipate that the offshore structures (such as the turbines) would be removed.
 Onshore infrastructure would be expected to be left in the ground and above ground infrastructure such as substations removed.
 Port and harbour facilities would be repurposed for other offshore activities and projects.
+Requirements for decommissioning would be established through planning approvals for the project.

 Will you be able to see the turbines from land?